-Pronoun: Pronouns are words that we use as a replacement of a noun in a sentence to avoid the repetition of nouns.
-Like he, she, it, they, you, we, etc. Pronouns are used when the noun is described in the previous sentence or when the noun doesn’t need to be mentioned as the listener knows what the speaker is referring to.
+The Pronoun is a word that we use as a replacement for a noun in a sentence to avoid the repetition of a noun.
+Like he, she, it, they, you, we, etc. A pronoun is used when the noun is described in the previous sentence or when the noun doesn’t need to be mentioned as the listener knows what the speaker is referring to.
 The noun that is replaced by a pronoun is called an antecedent.
-In English Grammar, Pronouns is an essential part of speech and if you learn the proper use of Pronoun while writing and speaking, it would be of great benefit to improve your skills.
-Read on the complete article, to learn more about pronouns & their types.
+In English Grammar, Pronoun is an essential part of speech and if you learn the proper use of Pronoun while writing and speaking, it would be of great benefit to improve your skills.
+Read the complete article, to learn more about pronoun & their types.

 What is a Pronoun?

 In simple words, pronouns allow us to shorten our sentences and make them sound less repetitive.
 Just understand the use of pronoun with an example- “The students are studying hard for their board exams.
 The students have been covering the complete syllabus in a progress.
 The students shall finish their preparation much before the board exams.”
 Instead of using The students repetitively, we can write this sentence as “The students are studying hard for their board exams.
 They have been covering the complete syllabus in a progress.
 They shall finish their preparation much before the board exams.”
 In this sentence, ‘they’ replace ‘the students’ where they is a pronoun and the students is a noun.

 A pronoun is the part of speech that is frequently used while we write, read, and speak.
 Understand the use of pronouns with some more examples discussed below-